sanyal06/aws-labs-1/Agenda.md

 <details>
   <summary>IAM Policies (AWS Managed, Customer managed, Inline)</summary>

+  By default, all permissions are denied unless explicitly granted.
+You may select predefined permissions from the list of AWS Managed Policies or define your own custom IAM policies.
   AWS Managed policies are common across all AWS customers.
 We can only use them but cannot modify/delete them.
 Customer-managed policies provide more precise control over your policies than AWS managed policies.
 </details>

 <details>
   <summary>IAM Roles (to be revisited)</summary>

-NA
+  IAM Roles are used to provide temporary security credentials to any principal.
+One common case is allowing the EC2 service to distribute credentials to your application code running on an EC2 instance.
+Roles can also enable other scenarios in the enterprise such as cross-account access and identity federation.

 </details>

 <details>